 Past the Lagoon, it’s up the coast through a room stocked with rubble walls you have to destroy with combos or by carefully directing the cannon fire from the Jolly Roger.
 While here, you might even notice a secret leading back to the Lagoon for a big prize (Blitz, in Ven’s case, a powerful overhead attack), after which it’s on to the final room to challenge Hook for the finale.

-The boss fight with Hook begins with him listening to the cannon fire, and hearing it stop.
+The boss fight with Hook begins with him listening to the cannon fire from his distant ship, and hearing it stop.
 He assumes this means Peter must have been hit and killed, and begins to gloat before Ven arrives and he realizes everything’s gone amiss.
 A quick look through his telescope confirms this, and you’d think he’d have arranged for some sort of… signal from Smee?
 Oh well.
 Furious, Hook engages Ven on an island in the middle of the room, and the two of them are soon followed there by the arrival of the crocodile.

 Hook’s fight here is similar to many other fights in the past.
 He has a long combo that’s hard to block against, he throws presents ala CoM, is weak against Fire, the works.
 One of the strangest elements of this fight, however, is the crocodile.
 The croc will attack Ven if he ends up in the water, but it can also attack Hook… sometimes?
 It’s not clear to me despite repeat experimentation just what triggers the croc to attack Hook or not.
 I think the shallows are confusing me to a certain degree.
 Ultimately, Hook’s ability to combo, use long-range attacks, and to guard against your own attacks make him formidable and CoM-like, in that he feels like an introduction to the wave of final bosses about to come.